Recite me link

 • We will screen all patients aged 65 and over admitted as an emergency for dementia or possible dementia and refer appropriately.

 • Encourage all patients with dementia to have a ‘This Is Me’ booklet.
 This can be downloaded, completed by a patient’s family member or carer, and returned to the ward.
-Alternatively copies are available on the ward.
+Copies are available on the ward.

 • Ensure all patients with cognitive impairment have a core care plan completed and referred to by all those providing care.

-• Provide training for staff (clinical and non-clinical) to ensure appropriate training from basic awareness to advanced training in a variety of formats.
+• Provide training for staff from basic awareness to advanced training in a variety of formats.

 • Ensure all patients and carers are signposted to appropriate services and carers are referred for a carer’s assessment with our partner organisations.